Karma is a bitch

 Good actions and intent causes a good “karma”, and something good will happen to you.

 Bad actions or intents causes a bad karma, and something bad will happen to you.

-The phrase “karma is a bitch” usually refers to the latter example, when you or someone you know have obviously done something wrong, and it comes back to bite your/their ass.
+The phrase “karma is a bitch” usually refers to the latter example, when you or someone you know have obviously done something wrong, and it comes back as … karma.

 Although “karma” is a core concept in Hinduism, Buddhism, Sikhism and Taoism, its first mention was in the Hindu Brihadaranyaka Upanishad.